Robert Edward Dawkins (1912-2002)

 Bob was a regular pianist for various choirs, orchestras and organisations including the Elsham Singers and the Grantham Singers, and was the regular organist at the United Reformed Church and Freemasons events in Grantham

 As well as being a craftsman in woodwork, another of Bob’s many talents was copperplate handwriting.
 He produced thousands of handwritten certificates for many organisations.

 Bob was also a very competitive bowls player.

 Right up until his death, Bob had an extremely hectic life; his diary was always full and his musical talents were called upon by many.

 Robert Edward Dawkins died in Grantham Hospital on Wednesday 23rd January 2002, aged 90 years.
 The Funeral Service took place on 1st February at the United Reform Church followed by cremation.
 His ashes are in the same Garden of Remembrance at Grantham Cemetery along with Gladys.

-Rodney’s daughters Katherine and Rebecca are carrying on the family musical tradition both studying music.
+Rodney’s daughters Katherine and Rebecca also carried on the family musical tradition.